VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 - What is the average dissolve time for each color?

-Give the results of your experiment and tell whether your hypothesis was correct or incorrect.
-Give your ideas about why the experiment turned out the way it did.
-Real scientists always use one experiment to help them design the next one, so in your conclusion, you should also tell what experiment you would do next, or talk about anything you think you could have done better in this experiment.
+- Share your ideas for future experiments.
+Real scientists always use one experiment to help them design the next one, so in your conclusion, you should also talk about what research you would do next, or talk about what you would do differently if you were to do this experiment again.

-What Happens When Skittles Dissolve?
+Experiment 2: What Happens When Skittles Dissolve?

 Kids in grades 2-4 are learning about solutions, dissolving, and colors.
 That makes the following experiment just right for this age.
-You will be putting the Skittles in a rainbow pattern on a plate and then filling the middle with hot water and observing what happens as the colors dissolve and then mix together.
-Add to the experiment by trying other liquids or doing it again with other colored candies like gumdrops, Jelly Bellies, or M&Ms.
+You will be putting the Skittles in a rainbow pattern on a plate and then filling the middle with hot water to see what happens to the colors on the Skittles.

 What happens when you put water on Skittles?

 Write down what you think is going to happen.
 If you want to go one step further, write your guess about why that is going to happen.

 Example Hypothesis: The colors on the skittles will dissolve in water because____.